sundarnut/ADAuthentication/README.md

 &lt;/compilation&gt;

 * Save the file.
 * Right click on References under the ASP.NET Project ADAuth in the Solution Explorer to open the Reference Manager - ADAuth window.
-Navigate to Assemblies &gt; Framework in the left pane, and select System.DirectoryServices and System.DirectoryServices.AccountManagement in this list.
+Navigate to Assemblies > Framework in the left pane, and select System.DirectoryServices and System.DirectoryServices.AccountManagement in this list.

 * Copy over the contents of file https://github.com/sundarnut/ADAuthentication/blob/master/Default.aspx over to your Default.aspx
 * Replace $$YOUR_EMAIL_DOMAIN$$ with @yourcompany.com, $$YOUR_AD_DOMAIN$$ with acme.acmecompany.org (your AD namespace), $$YOUR_DOMAIN$$ with acme (if people login as acme\johndoe) across this file.